Pruuva

 A percentage score with no pedagogical value

-Evidence report with per-dimension understanding scores and flagged concerns
+Evidence report with per-dimension findings, source excerpts, and review context

 FAQ